rtenacity/dark-matter-genetic/slides/script.md

 One of the key players in this proposed dark sector is the 'dark photon’, which operates similarly to the standard model photon.
 The dark photon is theorized to interact with the SM photon via kinetic mixing, an effect where the dark photon and the standard photon can weakly interact with each other.

-The Standard Model is based on a specific set of gauge symmetries.
-To introduce the dark photon interactions to the standard model, physicists propose extending the Standard Model's gauge group by adding a new U(1) gauge symmetry, similar to the photon.
+To introduce the dark photon interactions to the standard model, we can extend the Standard Model's gauge group by adding a new U(1) gauge symmetry, similar to the photon.

 (indicate at slide)

 Slide 2:

-The Lagrangian tells us how the photon and the dark photon will interact through kinetic mixing.
+The Lagrangians tells us how the photon and the dark photon will interact through kinetic mixing and with currents.
-Here is the Lagrangian:
+Here are the Lagrangians:

 Let’s define a few things.
 The F term is the electromagnetic tensor which describes the photon field in spacetime.